Taomihog/image-tracking-coconut/docs/2_ros2_and_docker/2_use_ros_on_rpi.md

 You can also build images yourself:

-Clone the [docker_images git repo](https://github.com/osrf/docker_images) onto the Raspberry Pi, change in to the directory linked above, then to the directory with your preferred variant.
+Clone the docker_images git repo (https://github.com/osrf/docker_images) onto the Raspberry Pi, change in to the directory linked above, then to the directory with your preferred variant.
+Here I used `ros\jazzy\ubuntu\noble\desktop`

 Inside of the directory, build the container with: